yogeshhk/BharatVidya/Awesome_samskrit.md

 - [Learn Sanskrit Online](https://learnsanskrit.org/) - Comprehensive resource for learning Sanskrit, including grammar, vocabulary, and exercises.
 - [Sanskrit Dictionary](https://www.sanskrit-lexicon.uni-koeln.de/) - Online dictionary for Sanskrit with multiple lexicons.
 - [The Sanskrit Language](https://www.amazon.com/Sanskrit-Language-William-Dwight-Whitney/dp/0486217803) by William Dwight Whitney - A classic introduction to the Sanskrit language and its grammar.

-## Texts and Literature

-- [Sacred Texts: Hinduism](https://www.sacred-texts.com/hin/index.htm) - A collection of important Hindu texts available in Sanskrit and English.
-- [Digital Library of India](https://www.dli.ernet.in/) - Access to a vast collection of ancient Sanskrit texts.
-- [Mahabharata](http://www.sacred-texts.com/hin/maha/index.htm) - The complete text of the Mahabharata, one of the greatest epics in Sanskrit.

-## Academic Papers and Research

-- [Sanskrit Computational Linguistics](https://link.springer.com/book/10.1007/978-3-642-01396-2) - Proceedings of a conference on computational approaches to Sanskrit.
-- [Sanskrit and Indian Culture](https://www.jstor.org/stable/1177465) - A study on the influence of Sanskrit on Indian culture.
-- [Panini's Grammar and Modern Linguistics](https://www.jstor.org/stable/4193705) - An analysis of Panini’s contributions to the field of linguistics.

-## Books

-- [A Sanskrit Grammar for Students](https://www.amazon.com/Sanskrit-Grammar-Students-Arthur-Macdonell/dp/019815431X) by Arthur A. Macdonell - A beginner-friendly introduction to Sanskrit grammar.
-- [Sanskrit: An Appreciation without Apprehension](https://www.amazon.com/Sanskrit-Appreciation-without-Apprehension-Teachers/dp/8120813329) by Ashok Aklujkar - A book aimed at appreciating the beauty of Sanskrit without the intimidation of complex grammar.
-- [Sanskrit Grammar](https://www.amazon.com/Sanskrit-Grammar-William-Dwight-Whitney/dp/0486431363) by William Dwight Whitney - An authoritative reference on Sanskrit grammar.

-## Multimedia

-- [Sanskrit Studies Podcast](https://open.spotify.com/show/4S7kl3A6ez51kP3Zp2oZ9S) - A podcast exploring various aspects of Sanskrit language and literature.
-- [Sanskrit YouTube Channel](https://www.youtube.com/channel/UC2O9H3hy0F-2nR9NPb8qmrA) - YouTube channel with lessons and resources for learning Sanskrit.
-- [Sanskrit Chanting](https://www.youtube.com/playlist?list=PL10A5DBCA7E666A93) - A playlist of traditional Sanskrit chants and recitations.

-## Online Courses and Classes

-- [Coursera: Learn Sanskrit Language](https://www.coursera.org/learn/learn-sanskrit-language) - An online course for beginners in Sanskrit.
-- [EdX: Introduction to Sanskrit](https://www.edx.org/course/introduction-to-sanskrit) - A course offering a comprehensive introduction to the Sanskrit language.
-- [Samskrita Bharati](https://samskritabharatiusa.org/) - An organization offering online and in-person Sanskrit courses and workshops.

-## Sanskrit Grammar
 - [Digital Sanskrit Learning - Level 1 - Bori](https://www.bharatvidya.in/p/spoken-sanskrit-level-1), [login](https://bharatvidya.in/courses/enrolled/1893789)
 - [Dhatu Roop - My Coaching](https://mycoaching.in/dhatu-roop)
 - [Grammar - My Coaching](https://mycoaching.in/sanskrit)